Panelista-Output/panelista-articles/content/en/vasttrafik-and-panelista.md

 ### What is it like working with Panelista and the Panelista team?

 **Samuel**: I had never heard of this kind of service before.
 You are doing something completely unique.
 The product is really enjoyable.
-Simple to use, clean, and gived you a great overview.
+Simple to use, clean, and gives you a great overview.
 It feels well-thought-out and well-crafted.

 **Annelie**: It works really well and it was easy to get started.
 I am looking forward to seeing Panelista grow and get more features, and we have a good dialogue about things that can become even better.
 For example it would be nice to be able to send out a quick question where panelists give a simple thumbs up or down.
 It is great that we got started with this and ~~hearing about how it works and how easy it is makes more people at Västtrafik interested in trying it out~~.